Marcus Adam

-Marcus Adam (born 28 February 1968) is a retired English sportsperson, who represented Great Britain as both a sprinter and a bobsledder.
+Marcus Adam (born 28 February 1968) is an English retired sportsperson, who represented Great Britain as both a sprinter and a bobsledder.

 Competing in athletics, he won the gold medal in the 200 metres at the 1990 Commonwealth Games, and also won gold and silver medals respectively in the 4 x 100 metres relay at the 1990 Commonwealth Games and 1990 European Championships.
 He is also a member of the team which holds the British record in the 4 x 200 metres relay.

 After retiring from athletics, he shifted to the sport of bobsleigh.
 He competed in the two-man bobsleigh event at the 2002 Winter Olympics (finishing in tenth place), having previously competed as a sprinter at the 1992 Summer Olympics (finishing in eighth place in the 200 metres and fourth place in the 4 x 100 metres relay).

-Athletics
+Biography

 Adam was born in London.
 At the 1987 European Junior Athletics Championships, he won gold medals in both the 200 metres and the 4 x 100 metres relay.
 In the same year he won his first medal at the UK Championships, with a bronze medal in the 100 metres behind Linford Christie and Jamie Henderson.

 In 1989, Adam started by winning the silver medal at the Amateur Athletics Association (AAA) Indoor Championships.
-He then won both the 100 and 200 metres at the UK Championships, and at the AAA Championships in the same year he won the silver medal in the 100 metres and the gold medal in the 200 metres.
+He then won both the 100 and 200 metres at the UK Championships, and at the 1989 AAA Championships in the same year he won the silver medal in the 100 metres and the gold medal in the 200 metres.
 Also, in June 1989 he helped establish a British record of 1:21.29 minutes in the rarely contested 4 x 200 metres relay (together with Ade Mafe, Linford Christie and John Regis).
 This record still stands.
 In February 1990 he helped establish a new British indoor record of 1:22.99 minutes in the same event.
 (The time was beaten in March 1991.)
 Also in the 1989–90 indoor season, Adam won the 200 metres race at the AAA Indoor Championships.